 Environmental Perspective

-• A single 100 ml plastic bottle takes about 450 years to decompose fully
+- A single use plastic bottle takes approximately 450 years to decompose.

 Visualizing 100 ML with Interactive Tools

 Picture an interactive tool where you can virtually pour 100 milliliters into containers like wine glasses or soup bowls, seeing how it looks in a wine glass versus a soup bowl.
-While we can’t embed it here, such interactive elements can greatly enhance understanding of volume.
+While we can not embed it here, such interactive elements can greatly enhance understanding of volume.

 This type of visual learning tool could help: